 We are shifting more to Office 365 ProPlus (subscription)

 Most participants are using Microsoft Office 2016, 44.48% while 26.95% are using the latest office build delivered via Office365.
 Expectations are that this number will grow after the recent announcements to support Office 365 ProPlus on Server 2019 (announcement blog here).
 Office 2019 is used in 1.30% of the deployments.

 Microsoft Office 2013 usage is declined from 25.30% in 2018 to 13.31% in 2019.
 Microsoft Office2010 is used in 8.12%% of the environments.
 Google Works/Apps it is being used in 0.97% of the VDI/SBC environments.
 Based on customer feedback in the field we do see Google Apps growing, not so much in VDI and SBC, but more on physical devices, such as Chromebooks and other devices.

 • Centralized management, DaaS, and security are the primary reasons for SBC adoption, with cost reduction becoming an increasingly important factor as well.

-• In 2019 around 8.7% of the participants are switching from SBC to VDI, 10.80% are considering Windows 10 Multi user via Windows Virtual Desktop (WVD).
+• In 2019 around 8.7% of the participants are switching from SBC to VDI, 10.80% are considering Windows 10 Multi user via Azure Virtual Desktop (AVD).

 • “Work isn’t a place, it’s something you do” — this statement applies to many.
 With increasing focus on digital transformation, user experience, and collaboration, we clearly see more people are using unified communications.